National Pastime staff

 October 9, 2008

 “Sometimes it’s better to be lucky than good.”
 Those were the words uttered by Red Sox outfielder Jason Bay moments after he scored the American League Division Series-clinching run against the Angels Monday night, but they could just as easily apply to the National Pastime staff’s Division Series predictions.
-The four of us who write for the site - Jay LeBlanc, Nick Leco, Sean Raposa and Tom Stad - agonized over our selections, crunching numbers, examining matchups and taking into account other factors like home-field advantage and playoff experience.
+The four of us who write for this site - Jay LeBlanc, Nick Leco, Sean Raposa and Tom Stad - agonized over our selections, crunching numbers, examining matchups and taking into account other factors like home-field advantage and playoff experience.
 Jay’s girlfriend Amanda has a clue about baseball but that’s about the extent of it, and just went with her gut feeling.
-Guess who correctly predicted all four series and even somehow knew that it would take four games for the Phillies to put the Brewers’ season to bed?
+Guess who correctly predicted the winners of all four series?

 RAYS vs. RED SOX